-Available for: First-Class Mail parcels, First-Class Package Service parcels (electronic option only), Priority Mail, Standard Mail parcels (electronic option only), Standard Post, Package Services parcels, and Parcel Select.
-USPS Tracking is provided at no additional charge for: Priority Mail, First-Class Package Service, and Standard Post mailpieces and for First-Class Mail parcels and Parcel Select mailpieces when using the electronic option.
+Available for: First-Class Mail parcels, First-Class Package Service parcels (electronic option only), Priority Mail, Standard Mail parcels (electronic option only), USPS Retail Ground, Package Services parcels, and Parcel Select.
+USPS Tracking is provided at no additional charge for all products except Periodicals and Standard Mail Parcels.